mjc-gh/kredis-go/README.md

 - [Ordered Set](#ordered-set)
 - [Unique List](#unique-list)

-All types accept the following option functions:
+All factory functions for the various types accept the following option
+functions:

 - `WithConfigName` sets the Redis config to use.
 The function accepts a `string` name and should match the value passed to `SetConfiguration`.